conie151/conie151.github.io/posts/Notes/theAbsoluteBeginner'sGuideToCybersecurity.md

 > - Social Engineering: The art of Manipulating, Influencing, or decieving people in order to gain unauthorized access to information or systems (targeting the _human element._)
 > - Mitnick emphasized the ease of gaining access to private services both physically and online by tricking people into willingly or unknowingly give the nescessary information away.
 Tricks include exploiting the human curiousity for phishing or spamming, exploiting Authority and COmpliance to pose as someone with a high respect due, and taking advantage of company privacy blunders, such as picking up sensitive information unproperly discarded outside large company facilities.

+_CISCO Introduction to Cybersecurity - What Is Cybersecurity?_
+Cybersecurity is the ongoing effort to protect individuals, organizations and governments from digital attacks by protecting networked systems and data from unauthorized use or harm.

+_What do cybercrmiinals want from me?_
+Cybercriminals can use your sensitive personal information to identify and impersonate you, infringing on your privacy and potentially causing serious damage to your reputation.

+- Every time we collect or share personal data, we should consider our security.